PopicLab/insilicoSV/README.md

 # insilicoSV
-insilicoSV is a software to design and simulate complex structural variants, both novel and known.
+insilicoSV is a software to design and simulate simple and complex structural variants, both novel and known.

 ## Requirements  (Prerequisites)
 * Python 3.6 and up - [Install](https://www.python.org/downloads/)